 In 1981, BCTV moved me to Ottawa … the station’s FIRST full-time Bureau Chief … where we proudly broke several barriers for British Columbians and especially our viewers: including the Central and Eastern Canadian politicians’ and even the Press Gallery’s “colonial” attitude to BC issues, raising BC questions.
 (More stories about that to come on this Blog!)

 After 8 years on Parliament Hill (despite several trips a year back to reality in BC) I decided it was time to LIVE in the land I love …British Columbia.
-So, much to BCTV’s disappointment, I invoked my “return” clause and had them move be back to home base in Vancouver, where I worked (and even won a few regional, national awards) until 2006, when, at 61, I decided to retire.
+So, much to BCTV’s disappointment, I invoked my “return” clause and had them move me back to home base in Vancouver, where I worked (and even won a few regional, national awards) until 2006, when, at 61, I decided to retire.
 No sense working til you keel over, I thought …and believe wholeheartedly.

 Now I can relax, enjoy travel … tell YOU some behind-the-scenes stories, from my own personal point of view.
 And also express personal OPINION on issues of the day.
 They may entertain, amuse and/or sometimes enrage … but my greatest hope, is that they will at least present you with ideas worth discussing …. here, or with others you know.